Head Weight Head Weight | Show |

 Brass faces are suitable for striking steel, iron, stone, and other hard surfaces.

-Bronze faces are harder than brass and good for striking hard metal, such as tool steel.
+Bronze faces are good for striking non-ferrous metal, such as aluminum, nickel, and titanium.

 Textured and ribbed grips provide slip resistance.